ibm-cloud-docs/account/iam-service-roles.md

 | Service Configuration Reader | The ability to read services configuration for Governance management. |
 | VPN Client | Users of the VPN server need this role to connect to the VPN server |
 {: row-headers}
-{: caption="Service roles - VPN Server for VPC" caption-side="top"}
+{: caption="Table 104.
+Service roles - VPN Server for VPC" caption-side="top"}
 {: tab-title="Service roles"}
 {: tab-group="is.vpn-server"}
 {: class="simple-tab-table"}